wuxc/pywin32doc/md/PyCPrintInfo.md

 # PyCPrintInfo

 ## PyCPrintInfo Object

-Encapsulates an MFC CPrintInfo class, its memberCPrintDialog
+Encapsulates an MFC CPrintInfo class, its member CPrintDialog

- class, and thePRINTDLG
+ class, and the PRINTDLG

  structure member of the CPrintDialog\.

 #### Methods

   - [DocObject](PyCPrintInfo.md#pycprintinfodocobject)